LeonardoSAfonso/LeonardoSAfonso/README.md

 - :telescope: I’m working as backend developer for building web applications.

-- :bug: Solving little, and big, bugs every day
+- :bug: Solving little and big bugs every day

-- :zap: Working with passion and a lot of daddy's jokes.
+- :zap: Working with passion and lots of dad jokes.

 #